-Third course in a 4-course sequence to prepare students for the Board Certified Assistant Behavior Analyst (BCaBA) exam.
+Third course in a sequence to prepare students for the Board Certified Assistant Behavior Analyst (BCaBA) exam.
 Topics include: use of learning principles in applied areas such as education, business, health and human services, behavior change systems and management; and professional issues in behavior analysis.

-Prerequisites: PSYC 4321
+Prerequisites: Pre or Co-requisite: PSYC 3321